The sE Story

 In the company's infancy, all sE microphones were produced by the same large-scale manufacturing facilities that still produce mics for dozens of brands known around the world.
 However, Siwei felt the need for a higher standard of quality and artistic control over his mics, and in 2003, with the help of a new business development team from the UK, the company opened its very own production facility in Shanghai.

 Since 2008, the sE factory has been run by Siwei's daughter, who presides over the day-to-day operations of the company and all of its 80 employees, including their team of 12 skilled staff engineers.
-And unlike the more typical large-scale facility from which sE was born, the company doesn't make anything for anyone else at all.
+At this facility, sE manufactures nearly everything that goes into their microphones.

 Additionally, sE has the distinction of being the world's only microphone manufacturer to collaborate with Mr. Rupert Neve - arguably the most famous name in the history of recording equipment.

 Today, sE Electronics is made up of specialized design, engineering and production teams, and has a global sales and marketing team across Europe and the USA.

 The world's finest musical instruments are built by hand, and so are these mics.
 Why?